srynsh/SWE/SRS.md

    - *Main scenario:*
       1. The server selects the highest bidder.
       2. The server sends an email to the auctioneer and highest bidder regarding the final bid price and each other's contact details.
       3. The server publishes the highest bidder and final bid price on the auction page and adds the auction to history.
+      4. All bidders are redirected to the auction page

+- **Use case 5:** Exiting an auction room
+   - *Primary actor:* bidder and auctioneer
+   - *Pre-condition:* Internet connection, the user has entered the auction room
+   - *Main scenario:*
+      1. The user clicks on the exit auction button
+      2. The user is redirected to the auction page

 ### Bidding Functionality
    - Users shall be able to place bids on items within active auction rooms, adhering to predefined bid increments and reserve prices.